 Chugai Pharmaceutical Co., Ltd.

-TOKYO, September 27, 2021 -- Zenyaku Kogyo Co., Ltd. (Japanese-only website) and Chugai Pharmaceutical Co., Ltd. (TOKYO: 4519) announced today that Zenyaku obtained approval from the Ministry of Health, Labour and Welfare (MHLW), for an anti-CD20 monoclonal antibody, Rituxan® injection 100 mg and 500 mg [generic name: rituximab (genetical recombination)] (hereafter, “Rituxan”) for an additional indication of systemic sclerosis (SSc).
+TOKYO, December 24, 2021 -- Zenyaku Kogyo Co., Ltd. (Japanese-only website) and Chugai Pharmaceutical Co., Ltd. (TOKYO: 4519) announced today that Zenyaku obtained regulatory approval from the Ministry of Health, Labour and Welfare (MHLW) for an anti-CD20 monoclonal antibody Rituxan® injection 100 mg and 500 mg [generic name: rituximab (genetical recombination)] (hereafter, “Rituxan”) for additional indications of refractory pemphigus vulgaris and pemphigus foliaceus.
 Rituxan is co-marketed by the two companies in Japan.

-Zenyaku and Chugai will continue working closely together to make Rituxan contribute to the treatment of systemic sclerosis.
+Zenyaku and Chugai will continue working closely together so that Rituxan may contribute to the treatment of refractory pemphigus vulgaris and pemphigus foliaceus.

 Trademarks used or mentioned in this release are protected by law.

-- Japan Intractable Diseases Research Foundation/Japan Intractable Diseases Information Centre Available from: https://www.nanbyou.or.jp/entry/4026.
-Accessed September 2021 (Japanese only)
+- Japan Intractable Diseases Information Center.
+Pemphigus (designated intractable disease 35) https://www.nanbyou.or.jp/entry/153.
+Accessed December 2021 (Japanese only)

 Zenyaku Kogyo Co., Ltd.

 Corporate Communications Dept.,